Introduction

 How do I update user profile information?

-Use updateUser() to modify user profile data.
-You can update form data fields, notification settings, and the state object.
-Remember to authenticate the user first using the AuthProvider module.
+Use updateUser() to modify form data fields, notification settings, and the state object.
+Authenticate the user first via the AuthProvider module.

 What's the difference between archiveUser() and deleteUser()?

-archiveUser() is a soft delete that hides the user but preserves data (can be restored). deleteUser() permanently removes the user and all associated data (cannot be undone).
+archiveUser() is a soft delete that marks the user for deletion but preserves data. deleteUser() permanently removes the user account.
 Use archiving unless you need complete data removal.

 How do I handle push notifications for users?

-Use addFCMToken() to register a Firebase Cloud Messaging token for the user.
-This enables sending push notifications to their devices.
+Use addFCMToken() to register a Firebase Cloud Messaging token for the user, enabling push notifications to their devices.
 Use deleteFCMToken() when they log out or disable notifications.

 How do I fetch user data after registration?

-After successful registration and authentication, use getUser() to fetch the authenticated user's data, including their profile information and custom state object.
+After successful registration and authentication via AuthProvider, call getUser() to fetch the authenticated user's profile and custom state object.

 🎓 Best Practices

-- Preserve existing state - Spread existing data when updating state
+- Preserve existing state - spread existing data when updating

-- Cache user data - Reduce API calls for frequently accessed users
+state. - Cache user data - reduce API calls for frequently accessed data.

 🔗 Related Documentation